ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 ---

+program ESP9266 with ino bin and littlefs bin

-program and connect your computer / phone / tablet wifi to ESP Access Point direct connect
+connect your computer / phone / tablet wifi to ESP Access Point direct connect

 browse to 192.168.4.1 for wifi manager and configure ESP8266 for your wifirouter